DuCanhGH/DuCanhGH/README.md

 - More.

-P/s: sucks ball at designing
+P/s: sucks balls at designing